 The District participates in the worker benefit plans of the Synod, including the Concordia Retirement Plan (CRP).
 The CRP provides individuals with post-retirement benefits.
 Substantially all full-time employees (those employed more than 20 hours per week and at least five months per year) are covered by the CRP.
 Employees are vested after five years of creditable service.
 We contribute a fixed percentage of each participant's salary to the CRP.
-Retirement plan expenses for the years ended January 15, 2021 and 2020, totaled \$56,801 and \$52,283, respectively.
+Retirement plan expenses for the years ended January 15, 2022 and 2021, totaled \$55,957 and \$56,801, respectively.

-There were no significant changes in the District's relationship to the CRP or changes that would affect the comparability to the CRP during fiscal 2021 or 2020.
-There were also no contingent liabilities associated with the CRP at January 15, 2021 or 2020.
+There were no significant changes in the District's relationship to the CRP during fiscal 2022 or 2021.
+There were also no contingent liabilities associated with the CRP at January 15, 2022 or 2021.
 Currently, the District has no intention to withdraw from the CRP; the District's contributions and level of participation represent a small percentage of the CRP as a whole.

-12. COVID-19 RESPONSE AND RELATED ACTIVITIES
+12. COVID-19 RELATED ACTIVITIES